ErrorSoul/yolo-robot/README.md

 yolo-robot
 ==========
-This repo for trash, examples and other non-classificated programm
+This repo for trash, examples and other not qualifying program